top of page

 A lavendar bag can also help to deter moths.

 There are many fantastic ways to learn the art of repair; online tutorials, books and physical workshops.
-Locally to me in Penzance, Raine Studios often do darning workshops.
-I am also a fan of Collingwood-Norris's guides on fun, creative visible mending.
+Locally in Penzance, Raine Studios often do darning workshops.
+We would also recommend Collingwood-Norris's guides on fun, creative visible mending.

 Don't fancy giving it a go yourself?
-Then no problem, as we would be more than happy to repair your well loved Carnwear item for you.
-Please get in touch for more info and to request a quote.
+We would be more than happy to repair your well loved Carnwear item for you.
+Please get in touch with details to request a quote.

 bottom of page